 Be careful with drawing conclusions though…

 We’ve seen loads of clients with a bounce rate that was unnaturally low.
-All alarm bells should go off, especially if you don’t expect it, as that probably means that Google Analytics isn’t implemented correctly.
+In that case, all alarm bells should go off, especially if you don’t expect low bounce rates.
+Because that probably means that Google Analytics isn’t implemented correctly.
 There are several things that influence bounce rate, because they send a trigger to the Google Analytics server and Google Analytics falsely recognizes it as an engagement.
 Usually, an unnaturally low bounce rate is caused by an event that triggers the Google Analytics server.
 Think of pop-ups, auto-play of videos or an event you’ve implemented that fires after 1 second.

 Of course, if you’ve created an event that tracks scrolling counts, then having a low bounce rate is a good thing.
 It shows that people actually scroll down the page and read your content.